kkai/web-source/content/post/2013-02-06-some-of-my-favorites-from-the-29c3-recordings.md

 url: /2013/02/06/some-of-my-favorites-from-the-29c3-recordings/
 ---

 Over the last weeks, I finally got around to watch some of the [29c3](https://events.ccc.de/congress/2012/wiki/Main_Page) recordings.
-Here are some of my favourites.
+Here are some of my favorites.
 I will update the list accordingly.

 I link to the official recording available from the CCC domain.
 The talks however are also on youtube.
 Just search for the talk title.